As corporate organizations get more digital and employees have access to a ton of information, the concept of knowledge sharing becomes critical.

 Defined, it means an activity through which knowledge (information, skills, or expertise) is exchanged among other colleagues, friends, families, or organizations.

-Yet, knowledge goes beyond just information.
-Knowledge is about the how and why, plus the experience behind it.
+Yet, knowledge goes beyond just consuming information.
+Knowledge is about the “how” and “why,” plus the full experience behind something.

-Think of it as going beyond just being informed, knowledge sharing helps ensure more employees become experts and are armed with more than the basics.
+Think of it as going well beyond just being informed, as knowledge sharing helps ensure more employees become experts and are armed with more than the basics.

-This is why companies and large organizations look for ways to improve their knowledge share internally and externally to their core audiences.
-And of course, there are a few benefits which we will get to below.
+This is why companies and large organizations look for ways to improve their knowledge sharing internally and externally to their core audiences.
+And of course, there are a few benefits (which we will get to below).

-Like any strategy, there can be a few challenges with knowledge sharing like:
+And like any strategy, there potentially will be a few challenges with knowledge sharing like:

 - How can organizations effectively ensure everyone in the organization has an equal opportunity of easily being informed?

-- How do organizations get employees more comfortable and less resistant to sharing their knowledge and insights?
+- What can organizations do to get employees more comfortable and less resistant to sharing their knowledge and insights?

-- How can organizations manage the information overload we have in this digital era?
+- And how can organizations manage the information overload we have in this digital era?

 Benefits of Knowledge Sharing for Businesses

 Now that we understand more about knowledge sharing and what it is, what are the actual benefits to it?
-Below are a few impacts of knowledge sharing.
+Below are a few advantages of knowledge sharing.

 Fosters innovation and productivity